pixelass/react-stickyroll/README.md

 **Some reasons why you should give it a try**

+-   Tested in all modern browsers.
--   Multiple instances on one page.
+-   Host multiple instances on one page.
--   Perfect transition from docked to undocked states
+-   Smooth transitions from docked to undocked states
 -   No scroll-jacking
 -   Fully Accessible
 -   Allows deep links